srobertson/adnauseam/README.md

 The `-t <template path>:<output path>` instructs AdNauseam to generate the output file based on the template.
 You can specify multipe `-t` pairs if you wish.

-It this example AdNauseam reads the template core-site.xml.template and monitors the keys found in the template `namednode/address` and `nammednode/port`.
+In this example AdNauseam reads the template core-site.xml.template and monitors the keys found in the template `namednode/address` and `nammednode/port`.
 When both of these values are present AdNauseam will generate `/usr/lib/hadoop/conf/core-site.xml` and execute the command `hadoop namenode`